sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     ##### Potential Improvements
     - We do not provide specific tools to aid or encourage reproducibility or creating data analysis pipelines.
     - We do not support CI pipelines on our GitLab server.
-    - We do not have a method, such as containerisation, to ensure that work done inside the environment can be reproduced outside.
+    - We do not have a method to ensure that work done inside the environment can be reproduced outside such as containerisation.
 * - **Capability met?**
   - **YES**
   -